gagechil04/Splunk-Universal-Forwarder-Install-Script-CentOs/README.md

 <br />Note the lines below regarding the deployment server configuration, this can be removed/commented out if not applicable.
 The reason for using echo commands was due to issues with Splunk asking for the password after running "splunk set deploy-poll <IP_address/hostname>:<management_port>".

->For the sake of simplicity and not storing passwords in plain text, echo gets it done in 2 lines :)
+<br />For the sake of simplicity and not storing passwords in plain text, echo gets it done in 2 lines :)

-<br />You will need to make a couple modifications within the script such as:
+### You will need to make a couple modifications within the script such as:
 <br />Pasting the IP Address of the Deployment Server you want to the Cent Os hosts to report to:
 ```
 Echo the configurations into deploymentclient.conf